Top 10 Tips for Creating a Personal Logo Design

 For example, the combination of black and white, or the cubic forms, comes under the category of evergreen logos.

-If you refer to the past logos of the 90’s, and you still fall in love with them in 2018, they are known as evergreen logos.
+If you refer to the past logos of the ’90s, and you still fall in love with them now, they are known as evergreen logos.

 Write a creative brief and refine your concepts.

-You will find inspiration for logo design which will never bore you, even in the future.
+You will find inspiration for a logo design that will never bore you, even in the future.

 Follow your creative instincts and draw your heart out!